Blog on homemade tools and lathe modifications.

 I bough Robert Sorby A805HS Captive Ring tool I wasn’t too impressed its time consuming swapping the cutter between left and right and its not too good at cutting the back of the rings.
 So I made my own.
 The cutters are steel from a circular saw blade.
 Cut out small bits with angle grinder drill a hole the diameter of the rings and a hole for the holding bolt then cut and file to shape.
-Next harden the steel useing a blowlamp to heat up to temp (use the magnet trick a magnet wont atract to it at the right temperature) dip it into oil and its hardened.
+I now use a dremell wilth a grindstone of the diameter you want to angle grind the drilled hole so that you can get the right cutting angle.
+Next harden the steel using a blowlamp to heat up to temp (use the magnet trick a magnet wont atract to it at the right temperature) dip it into oil and its hardened.
 Next it should be tempered in a oven to reduce britleness but I dont bother as cutting rings puts very little pressure on the cutter.
 Finally tap a thread in a piece of steel bar and attch cutter then sharpen.
 I make the point of the rear cutter as fine as I can so it cuts cleanly round the back of the rings.
 The radius of the back cutter is slightly larger than the ring diameter so that it does not catch the front of the ring.
 So for a few euros I have a center left and right cutter and a few spare cutter tips from the saw blade.

 Homemade Goblet Steady

 Homemade goblet steady, use a old fixed fixed drive center and araldite a bearing onto the end, now turn a dome and a insert for the bearing assemble and you have a good goblet steady.